ldaptools/ldaptools/README.md

 ### Searching LDAP

 With the `LdapManager` up and going you can now easily build LDAP queries without having to remember all the special syntax for LDAP filters.
 All values are also automatically escaped.
+Check the [tutorial](/docs/en/tutorials/Building-LDAP-Queries.md) for all available methods and the [cookbook](/docs/en/cookbook/Common-LDAP-Queries.md) for more query examples.

 ```php
 // Get an instance of the query...